ethyca/fides/docs/fides/docs/tutorial/system.md

 ### Understanding Systems

-In Fidesctl, Systems are used to model things that process data for organizations (applications, services, 3<sup>rd</sup> party APIs, etc.) and describe how these datasets are used for business functions.
+In fidesctl, Systems are used to model things that process data for organizations (applications, services, 3<sup>rd</sup> party APIs, etc.) and describe how these datasets are used for business functions.
 These groupings are not mutually exclusive; they answer "_How and why are these datasets being used?_" The System resource groups the lowest level of data (your datasets) with your business use cases, and associates qualitative attributes describing the type of data being used.

 Systems use the following attributes: